Women in the Victorian era: Working-class employment

-Working-class women often had occupations to make ends meet, and to ensure family income in the event that a husband became sick, injured, or died.
+Working-class women often had occupations to meet the financial needs of their household, and to ensure family income in the event that a husband became sick, injured, or died.
 There was no workers' compensation until late in the Victorian era, and a husband too ill or injured to work often meant an inability to pay the rent and a stay at the dreaded Victorian workhouse.

-Throughout the Victorian era, some women were employed in heavy industry such as coal mines and the steel industry.
-Although they were employed in fewer numbers as the Victorian era continued and employment laws changed, they could still be found in certain roles.
+Throughout the Victorian era, some women were employed in heavy industry such as coal mining and steel production.
+Although they were employed in fewer numbers as the Victorian era continued and employment laws changed, women could still be found in certain roles.
 Before the Mines and Collieries Act 1842, women (and children) worked underground as "hurriers" who carted tubs of coal up through the narrow mine shafts.
-In Wolverhampton, the law did not have much of an impact on women's mining employment, because they mainly worked above-ground at the coal mines, sorting coal, loading canal boats, and other surface tasks.
+In Wolverhampton, the law had little impact on women's mining employment, because they mainly worked above-ground at the coal mines, sorting coal, loading canal boats, and other surface tasks.
 Women also traditionally did "all the chief tasks in agriculture" in all counties of England, as a government inquiry found in 1843.
 By the late 1860s, agricultural work was not paying well, and women turned to industrial employment.